yaranasserr/AI-Agent-Ticketing-System-for-GitHub-Issues-with-MCP-and-Django-Backend/README.md

 This project leverages the **GitHub MCP Server** and its tools from [github/github-mcp-server](https://github.com/github/github-mcp-server) to interact with GitHub repositories programmatically.

-> This project uses MCP in a **practice/demo context**, showing how agents can be integrated into a web app without production-level deployment.
 ---

 ## Features